ringlej/ptxdist/doc/faq.rst

 Answer:
   Everything PTXdist builds is controlled by “package rule files”, which in fact are Makefiles (``rules/*.make``).
-If you modify such a file you can change it’s behaviour in a way you need.
-It is generally no good idea to modify the generic package rule files installed by PTXdist, but it is always possible to copy one of them over into the ``rules/`` directory of a project.
+If you modify such a file you can change its behaviour in a way you need.
+It is generally not a good idea to modify the generic package rule files installed by PTXdist, but it is always possible to copy one of them over into the ``rules/`` directory of your project.
 Package rule files in the project will precede global rule files with the same name.

+  Read the section :ref:`ptx_dev_manual` in the Developer’s Manual to get more information.

 How can I stop PTXdist to build in parallel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~